s0912758806p/Grapevine/README.md

 ## Deployment

-This application can be deployed to Vercel with one click:
+This application can be deployed to Vercel with Serverless Functions support:

 ```
 npm run build
 vercel
 ```

+See [DEPLOY.md](./DEPLOY.md) for detailed deployment instructions and environment variable configuration.

 ## License